ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

   - Organization (Organization name)
   - Organization Link (Organization reference id)
+  - Account Style Caption (Using `S2 - Electricity - kWh` for this tutorial.
+If you have different account style name or caption please update accordingly)
   - Account Style Link (Reference id for the account style `S2 - Electricity - kWh`)
   - Locations Names and Accounts Names (The locations names under which the accounts to be created)